 - Fully integrated where the voter logs in and casts the ballot without ever leaving your website.

-Displaying ballots that use a voter’s preferred language is only possible with the fully integrated option, and even then only if you know, or are able to determine, what a given voter’s language preference is.
+Displaying ballots that use a voter’s preferred language is only possible with the fully integrated option, and even then only if you are able to determine a given voter’s language preference.
 For example, a non-profit might store a member’s preferred language in its Association Management System (AMS).
 In such a case, that language code could be retrieved and passed to Evote’s web services and the system responds accordingly by serving a ballot in that language.
 Allowable codes are:

 - “en” for English